-While students may possess personal communication devices (PCDs) in school, on school property, during after school activities (e.g., extra-curricular activities), and at school-related functions, they must be powered completely off (i.e., not just placed into vibrate or silent mode) and stored out of sight during school hours.
+Students may possess personal communication devices (PCDs) for use after school hours.
+During school hours PCD's must be:

+- powered completely off, not just placed into vibrate or silent mode - stored out of sight

+The only exception to this rule is that school issued Chromebooks can be powered on during school hours.

 Use of PCDs may be approved by a teacher or administrator.

-For purposes of this policy, "personal communication device" includes computers, tablets (e.g., iPads and similar devices), electronic readers ("e-readers"; e.g., Kindles and similar devices), cell phones (e.g., mobile/cellular telephones, smartphones (e.g., BlackBerry, iPhone, Android devices, Windows Mobile devices, etc.)), and/or other webenabled devices of any type.
-Students may not use PCDs on school property or at a school-sponsored activity to access and/or view Internet web sites that are otherwise blocked to students at school.
-Students may use PCDs while riding to and from school on a school bus or other Board-provided vehicles or on a school bus or Board-provided vehicle during school-sponsored activities, at the discretion of the bus driver, classroom teacher, or sponsor/advisor/coach.
-Distracting behavior that creates an unsafe environment will not be tolerated.
+For purposes of this policy, "personal communication device" includes:

+- computers - tablets (e.g., iPads and similar devices) - electronic readers ("e-readers"; e.g., Kindles and similar devices) - cell phones (e.g. iPhone, Android devices, Windows Mobile devices, etc. and/or other web-enabled devices of any type.

-Except as authorized by a teacher, administrator or IEP team, students are prohibited from using PCDs during the school day, including while off-campus on a field trip, to capture, record and/or transmit the words or sounds (i.e., audio) and/or images (i.e., pictures/video) of any student, staff member or other person.
-Using a PCD to capture, record and/or transmit audio and/or pictures/video of an individual without proper consent is considered an invasion of privacy and is not permitted.
-Students who violate this provision and/or use a PCD to violate the privacy rights of another person may have their PCD confiscated and held at the administrator's discretion and may be directed to delete the audio and/or picture/video file while the parent/guardian is present.
-If the violation involves potentially illegal activity, the confiscated-PCD may be turned-over to law enforcement.
+Students are prohibited from using PCDs during the school day, including while off-campus on a field trip, to:

+• capture, record and/or transmit the words or sounds (i.e., audio) and/or images (i.e., pictures/video) of any student, staff member or other person unless authorized by a teacher, administrator or IEP team.

+Using a PCD to capture, record and/or transmit audio and/or pictures/video of an individual without proper consent is considered an invasion of privacy and is not allowed.
+Students who violate this policy and/or use a PCD to violate the privacy rights of another person may:

+- have their PCD confiscated and held at the administrator's discretion - be directed to delete the audio and/or picture/video file while the parent/guardian is present.

+If the violation involves potentially illegal activity, the confiscated-PCD may be turnedover to law enforcement.

+Cameras or recording devices on PCDs, may not be activated or used at any time in any school situation where a reasonable expectation of personal privacy exists.
+These locations and circumstances include, but are not limited to:

+- locker rooms

+- shower facilities

+- rest/bathrooms, and any other areas where students or others may change clothes or be in any stage or degree of disrobing or changing clothes.

+The Superintendent and building principals are authorized to determine other specific locations and situations where use of a PCD is absolutely prohibited.

+Students may not use a PCD, during the school day or at school sponsored events, in any way that might reasonably create in the mind of another person an impression of being threatened, humiliated, harassed, embarrassed or intimidated.
+In particular, students are prohibited from using PCDs to:

+- transmit material that is threatening, obscene, disruptive, or sexually explicit - that can be construed as harassment or disparagement of others based upon their race, color, national origin, sex, sexual orientation, disability, age, religion, ancestry, or political beliefs - engage in "sexting" i.e., sending, receiving, sharing, viewing, or possessing pictures, text messages, e-mails or other materials of a sexual nature in electronic or any other form.

+Violation of these prohibitions shall result in disciplinary action.
+Furthermore, such actions will be reported to local law enforcement and child services as required by law.

+Students are also prohibited from using a PCD to capture, record, and/or transmit test information or any other information in a manner constituting fraud, theft, cheating, or academic dishonesty.
+Likewise, students are prohibited from using PCDs to receive such information.